ansible/ansible-container/README.md

 $ ansible-container build
 ```

-The build will run for serveral minutes, and playbook task names will be displayed as they execute.
+The build will run for serveral minutes, and playbook task names will be displayed as the build progresses

 Once the build completes, you'll have a local copy of the images, and you're ready to launch the application by running the following:

 ```
 # Launch the application
 $ ansible-container run
 ```

 With the containers running, the demo web server is now accessible from a web browser at [http://localhost:8080](http://localhost:8080).
-For more details about the application, please visit the [project repo]((https://github.com/chouseknecht/django-gulp-nginx).
+For more details about the application, please visit the [project repo](https://github.com/chouseknecht/django-gulp-nginx).

 ## Get Involved